elgerg/ZWave/README.md

 ```

 # Contribution
-Talk to me, tell me what i can add.
+Talk to me, tell me what I can add.
 Put in a PR.
-I'm open to gaining as much info in this as i can and sharing it.
+I'm open to gaining as much info in this as I can and sharing it.

 Thanks!